40+ Fun Things to do in Sydney in 2024

 Oz Jetboating

-Shark Attack Thrill Ride.
-Thrills, smiles and laughs all around on this exciting harbour jaunt.
-It’s a whole new perspective on the icons with fun commentary and plenty of excitement.
+Shark Attack Thrill Ride is a fun ride on the harbour that puts a whole new perspective on the icons with entertaining commentary and plenty of excitement.

 oz Jetboats Sydney Harbour